Duration & Fees

 Start and Finish Points: Nairobi to Victoria Falls

-Countries Visited: Kenya, Uganda, Tanzania, Malawi, Zambia and Zimbabwe
+Countries Visited: Kenya, Uganda, Tanzania, Malawi, Zambia, Botswana and Zimbabwe

 Departure Point Nairobi: Wildebeest Eco Camp, 151 Mokoyeti Road West, Langata